pulumi/pulumi-cloud/aws/examples/express/README.md

-# examples/customDomain
+# examples/express

-An example of using API custom domains in AWS.
+An example of using the HttpServer api with Expressjs